ctfdavis/use-next-query-params/README.md

 }
 ```

-Then, in your page component, use the `useNextQueryParams` hook to link states to urlQuery parameters:
+Then, in your page component, use the `useNextQueryParams` hook to link states to url query parameters:

 ```jsx
 // pages/example.jsx